pzaino/zvector/README.md

 The library also offers automatic Secure Data Wiping, so you can use it to store sensitive data.
 It is also constantly tested for security and bug hunting.

 ## Introduction
-I wrote this library for fun, after watching some presentations on the internet (from different authors) that were talking about dynamic arrays in standard C.
+I wrote this library for fun, after watching some presentations on the internet (from different authors) about dynamic arrays in C.

 The library is relatively small, however it comes with some nice features: